 Some tribes even prohibit DNA testing of members.
 This has limited the Native American information in databases, and it’s more difficult to establish connections with your ethnic heritage.

-And although some tribes are interested in exploring the use of DNA for tribal enrollment, to date, science can’t come up with a genetic signature for this purpose.
+Although some tribes are interested in exploring the use of DNA for tribal enrollment, to date, science can’t come up with a genetic signature for this purpose.

 Some people consider DNA testing for Native American ancestry something of a novelty, but it does offer more than that.

 It’s highly unlikely genetic testing will reveal anything that will be recognized by a tribal council.
-That doesn’t mean it knowing your heritage isn’t an important endeavor.
+That doesn’t mean knowing your heritage isn’t an important endeavor.

 Connecting to your Native American roots through your DNA allows you to explore your history and learn more about your family.
 And something like that is never a wasted effort.